-All surveys and questionnaires produced by Chapter will be bilingual.
+All surveys and questionnaires produced by us will be bilingual.

-Any in-coming artists, companies or marketing organisations who wish to distribute surveys and questionnaires to Chapter audiences will be required to get prior authorisation from us.
+Any incoming artists, companies or marketing organisations who wish to distribute surveys and questionnaires to our audiences will be required to get prior authorisation from us.
 We will make decisions whether or not to allow the distribution of questionnaires without translation on a case-by-case basis.

 At least one group in any qualitative research programme will be moderated through the medium of Welsh.

 We aim to ensure that a proportion of our customer-facing staff (ushers, invigilators, café-bar staff, facilities, marketing and box office) can communicate bilingually.

 We commit to ensuring that we will have Welsh-speaking staff available to support our Welsh language event programme.

 Welsh-speaking staff will wear Iaith Gwaith badges where available.

 We welcomes written correspondence in Welsh and English and will reply in the original language of communication wherever possible.

 We will have a bilingual answer machine message.

 An initial response will be made bilingually.
 If the member of staff on duty does not speak Welsh we will give the customer the option of being referred to a Welsh speaker where possible but recognize on many occasions this might not be possible.